 Use a stool

-Do not stand on top of the cooktop to reach something high up or place anything heavy on a smooth glass top stove top, even for a few minutes.
+Do not stand on top of the cooktop to reach something high up above the stove.
+And do not place anything heavy on a smooth glass top stovetop, even for a few minutes.
+Check your owner’s manual.
+Generally, range and cooktop glass cooking surfaces (radiant, induction, gas-on-glass) are tested for a maximum weight limit of 50lbs.

 Do not place stirring utensils on a warm cooktop while you cook.
 Food on these utensils can mark or burn the cooktop, leaving a mess that will require a lot of time and effort to clean.

-Do not place bakeware like casseroles, cookies sheets (from the oven) to cool on a smooth top cooktop.
+Do not place casseroles or cookies sheets straight out of the oven to cool on a smooth top cooktop.
 Place these items on a heatproof counter or cooling rack to cool.

 How to clean

-Here’s the rule: If you wouldn’t use it to clean your eyeglasses, don’t use it on your smooth top.
-Always reach for a microfiber cloth, blue Scotch-Brite Non-Scratch sponge, other soft sponge or cloth and a cream cleaning solution.
+Here’s the rule: If you wouldn’t use it to clean your eyeglasses, don’t use it on your smooth glass cooktop.
+Always reach for a microfiber cloth, blue Scotch-Brite Non-Scratch sponge, other soft sponge or cloth, and a cream cleaning solution.

 Commercial cream cleaners